chengwei-xia/IC_Ahmed_WindTunnel/source/HardwareSetup.rst

 Force Balance (ATI)
 -------------------

-The type of the force balance is ATI Gamma FT17393, SI-130-10. (*Add a link to repo for calibration files*) The drawing of ATI Gamma is shown in figure below.
-On mounting side, there are four 6.6 thru holes for M6 SHCS, which will be fixed on a wooden plate underneath the Ahmed body.
-On tool side, four M6 tap holes are used to fix the body via tooling parts, and forces from the body will be applied to this side.
+The type of the force balance is ATI Gamma FT17393, SI-130-10. (*Add a link to repo for calibration files*) The drawing of ATI Gamma is shown in the figure below.
+On the mounting side, there are four 6.6 thru holes for M6 SHCS, which will be fixed on a wooden plate underneath the Ahmed body.
+On the tool side, four M6 tap holes are used to fix the body via tooling parts, and forces from the body will be applied to this side.

 .. image:: /_static/img/FB_Drawing.png

-For installation details, the mounting side on the wooden plate and the plate for tool side are shown respectively in the picture below.
+For installation details, the mounting side on the wooden plate and the plate for the tool side are shown respectively in the picture below.

 .. image:: /_static/img/FB_Plate.png
    :align: center